 By 2030, Qatar aims to be an advanced society capable of sustaining its development and providing a high standard of living for all of its people.
 Qatar’s National Vision defines the long-term outcomes for the country and provides a framework within which national strategies and implementation plans can be developed.

-For more information on Qatar National Vision 2030 and Qatar National Development Strategy click here.
+Learn more about Qatar National Vision 2030 and Qatar's National Development Strategy.